 MSci Degree in Physics, A-levels in Physics, Maths, Further Maths and Chemistry, 11 GCSES

 Paul Scherrer Institut in Switzerland (the other research complex as well as CERN), helping in undergraduate classes and seminars, At-Bristol as a volunteer and WHSmiths as a weekend job whilst I was at school.

 University of Bristol

-Favourite thing to do in science Playing with pieces of technology that do really cool things you’d think were only possible in films.
+Favourite thing to do in my job Playing with pieces of technology that do really cool things you’d think were only possible in films.

 I am making a new material out of particles so small they basically have superpowers and then using that material to remove everything dangerous in water and save the world (well…at least save a lot of lives, if not the world).